Back to StorageRadar

 What is the MCP integration?

 The MCP endpoint is available in all tiers.
 Enabling it and querying data is free.
-Running actual cleanup based on AI recommendations requires the appropriate unlock tier in StorageRadar.
+Running actual cleanup based on AI recommendations still requires the appropriate unlock tier in StorageRadar.

 Setup guide